jerryhobson/Wireguard-Container/README.md

 ## If you want the Docker Installer with Portainer only just copy the below command and past into your CLI
 ******************************************************************
-Copy this >>> wget https://raw.githubusercontent.com/jerryhobson/MYStuff/master/docker-only-install.sh && chmod +x docker-only-install.sh && ./docker-only-install.sh <<<
+wget https://raw.githubusercontent.com/jerryhobson/MYStuff/master/docker-only-install.sh && chmod +x docker-only-install.sh && ./docker-only-install.sh
 ******************************************************************
 ## This has been tesed on both Ububtu 18.04,20.04 and 22.04Server editions on Digital Ocean, Vultr and Linode.
 It runs fine on the $5.00 instances.